keriwarr/keriwarr.github.io/README.md

 keriwarr.github.io
 ==================

-This repo is hosting my personal website which is currently in development.
+This is the home of my personal website.
+Nothing fancy to see here.

-I am planning to amalgamate my personal website and other web-app repos into a single github repo, deployed on a privately hosted serer.
-Therefore, this repo is temporary.